MIMICLab/L-Verse/README.md

 ## AugVAE
 ### Training
-For faster training, we our training code supports multi-gpu.
+For faster training, our training code supports multi-gpu.
 To enable multi-gpu training, add " --gpus " flag with number of gpus in your machine (default 1).